AMWA BCP-008-02: NMOS Sender Status

 This model inherits from the baseline status monitoring model NcStatusMonitor.

-For implementations to be in conformance with the BCP they MUST implement NcSenderMonitor directly or as a vendor specific variant derived from NcSenderMonitor which can add more statuses, properties and methods.
+Sender monitors MUST implement NcSenderMonitor directly or derive a vendor specific variant from NcSenderMonitor which MAY add more statuses, properties and methods but MUST still comply with the requirements set out in this specification.

 Sender monitoring model |